Attaching to a running process#

 Permission denied#

-If you receive a permission error when attaching, ensure:
+If you receive a permission error when attaching, ensure the following:

 You have appropriate permissions to attach to the process (same user or root)